hochmuth/SQL_convert_generator/README.md

 Note:

 The resulting SQL script uses Bulk Insert that for some reason require your files to be encoded as Big Endian.
 For that reason I'm attaching a small PowerShell script that converts your text files to BE.
+(However, the Python scripts expects Unicode.)

 Files: